PBearson/MosquittoByte/README.md

 TODO track and log interesting results

-TODO add option to set broker script

-TODO add option to stop script on crash

 TODO need to explain parameters

 TODO give option for breaking down the payload packet by packet.
 It can be an extra option for "payload-only"